JemCasey/playtesting-bot/README.md

       * 0 points - `:bonus_0:`
       * Note that the bot will auto-order the bonus reacts based on the order of the bonus difficulties.
   * If configured, [the bot will send a link to the question in the echo channel](./examples/echo.png).
+  * The bot will automatically parse the category and add users with the corresponding role to the thread.
 * At any time, send the message `!packet` or `!round` to print the current packet name.
 * At any time, send the message `!tally` or `!count` to automatically tally the reacts to each question in the current packet and publish the counts to the echo channel.
   * To tally reacts for any specific packet (e.g. `Packet A`), send the message `!tally A` or `!count A`.